IT'S TIME TO MOVE FORWARD -

 Dyadic Therapy: Collaborative sessions with both parent and child to foster emotional regulation and familial healing.

-Specialized Modalities: Utilizing Child Parent Psychotherapy (CPP), Early Pathways, Theraplay, and, when appropriate, integrating therapy dogs to address anxiety and specific phobias.
+Specialized Modalities such as Child Parent Psychotherapy (CPP), Early Pathways, Theraplay, and integrating therapy dogs.

 HOW IT WORKS

 Our experienced therapists create a safe and nurturing environment where children can explore their feelings, develop coping strategies, and build resilience.
 We engage parents in the therapy process to support positive growth and well-being, teaching them skills to maintain a secure attachment and ensure that therapeutic interventions are sustainable and impactful.
-By fostering strong caregiver-child relationships, we empower families to thrive both within and beyond the therapy room.
+By fostering strong caregiver-child relationships, we empower families to thrive.

 Expressive Art Therapy

-At Forward Healing Therapy, we provide art therapy for individuals age 12 and older, offering a distinctive and effective approach to healing from challenging events, perinatal mental health issues, and various mental health struggles.
+We offer art therapy for individuals age 10 and up, offering a distinctive and effective approach to healing from challenging events, perinatal mental health issues, and various mental health struggles.
 Art therapy is an evidence-based practice that helps you express your feelings and experiences through art materials, colors, and symbolism, without the need for verbal communication.

 WHAT TO EXPECT